Sport in the United Kingdom: Rugby league

 England, Scotland, Wales and Ireland all field separate teams Rugby league sides.
 Rugby league draws healthy crowds in its heartlands in Yorkshire and North West England, and is popular with armchair sports fans nationwide.
 The top-level league is Super League, which expanded to 14 teams for the 2009 season, but was reduced to 12 teams with the end of licensing and a reorganisation of the professional leagues in 2015.
 In 2020, the number of teams was further reduced to 11 in the wake of the COVID-19 pandemic; the one Canadian side in the league, Toronto Wolfpack, withdrew (at least temporarily) from the league due to pandemic-related financial challenges and travel restrictions.
-The Wolfpack had been the first team from outside Europe to play in the English system, having won the League 1 title and automatic promotion to the Championship in their inaugural 2017 season and earning promotion to Super League in 2019.
+The Wolfpack had been the first team from outside Europe to play in the English system, having won the League 1 title and automatic promotion to the championship in their inaugural 2017 season and earning promotion to Super League in 2019.
 As of the current 2020 season, 10 of the teams are in the heartlands, with French side Catalans Dragons being the exception.
 Before the 2015 reorganisation, London Broncos competed in Super League.
-Below this level are the Championship and League 1 (historically the National Leagues); French side Toulouse Olympique competed in the Championship from 2009 through to 2011, returned to British rugby league in 2016 in League 1, and were promoted to the Championship for 2017.
+Below this level are the Championship and League 1 (historically the National Leagues); French side Toulouse Olympique competed in the championship from 2009 through to 2011, returned to British rugby league in 2016 in League 1, and were promoted to the championship for 2017.
 The 2020 Championship, abandoned after five rounds due to COVID-19, involved 14 teams, with 12 from the heartlands, London Broncos and Toulouse Olympique.
 The 2020 League 1, abandoned after two rounds due to COVID-19, involved 11 teams (down from 16 in the 2017 season), with six from the heartlands, three scattered through the remainder of England, and two from Wales.
-Until 2008, automatic promotion and relegation existed between Super League and the Championship when it was replaced by three-year licences for clubs to play in the former.
-Promotion and relegation returned to Super League and the Championship in 2015.
-The main knock-out competition is the Challenge Cup, which also includes clubs from France and Canada, and in the past has also included clubs from Russia.
+Until 2008, automatic promotion and relegation existed between Super League and the championship when it was replaced by three-year licences for clubs to play in the former.
+Promotion and relegation returned to Super League and the championship in 2015.
+The main knockout competition is the Challenge Cup, which also includes clubs from France and Canada, and in the past has also included clubs from Russia.